 Don’t let the up-front costs of outsourcing fool you—in terms of what you’re getting, it’s often the most cost-effective option at your disposal.
 Think of all the personnel overhead cutting into your bottom line each month.
 There are payroll costs.
 Insurance.
 Taxes.
 Benefits.

 Conversely, consider the costs of outsourcing your network engineers.
 You’re only paying your service provider’s fee—nothing else.
-This supports balance sheet predictability month over month, and essentially provides your organization with a team of technicians for less than the price of one in-house engineer.
+This supports balance sheet predictability month over month, and essentially provides your organization with a team of technicians for less than the price of one

 2. Reduced Need for Recruitment